fmuriel/data-visualization-board/README.md

-# Data Visualization Board
+# KpopDiscs Supplier Store - Package Visualization Board

-The KpopDiscs Supplier Store constumers consulting this board would like to see where their shipments are in the world.
+The stores consulting this board would like to see where their packages are in the world.
 They will be able to:

-- Filter a specific list of shipments according to the client
+- Filter a specific list of packages according to the client.
-- Request all shipments
+- Request all packages.

-Once the shipments are loaded into the board, they will be able to:
+Once the packages are loaded into the board, they will be able to:

-- Filter the shipments by Courier
+- Filter by Courier
-- Filter the shipments by Status
+- Filter by Status
 - Order the requests by ascending Estimated Departure or Estimated Arrival
 - Filter and order at the same time, combining the options above

-If the web app were to lose connectivity, the freight forwarder will be able to filter and see the initial status for the last shipments request he made (by client or all shipments)
+If the web app were to lose connectivity, the user will be able to filter and see the initial status for the last request he made (by client or all packages)

 ## Decisions